 If you didn't read the preamble to the measurement section on page 11, and you're a proud data-nerd, you may have trouble with the next two measures, because they are not "measures" at all.
 The preamble reminds us that the art of management resists exclusively empirical analysis for success.
 In a fast changing, social media driven, instant gratification consumer world, nimbleness and resilience are key.
 So, we believe we need to develop the organizational acumen to watch, listen, learn, probe, survey and discuss.
 Our goal is to build an index that can operationalize the destination management needs across Oregon's unique geographies.
-Recognizing the wide variety in each of Oregon's seven tourism regions (see map of regions on page 14), we know we will need to be aware and responsive.
+Recognizing the wide variety in each of Oregon's seven tourism regions, we know we will need to be aware and responsive.
 So, we will: